learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['{{apple-150}}', 'grape-87']
 ```

-**o)** The given input string has sequences made up of words separated by `:` or `.` and such sequences will end when `:` or `.` is not followed by a word character.
+**15)** The given input string has sequences made up of words separated by `:` or `.` and such sequences will end when `:` or `.` is not followed by a word character.
 For all such sequences, display only the last word followed by `-` followed by the first word.

 ```ruby
 >>> ip = 'wow:Good:2_two.five: hi-2 bye kite.777:water.'